bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 **Additional Features**

-- GrGen.NET approach allows for tracking rules in bigraphs (enables model synchronization and causal reasoning)
+- The GrGen.NET approach for bigraphs allows for tracking rules in bigraphs (enables model synchronization and causal reasoning)
 - Outer names of an agent in a BRS can be renamed now (not possible in standard bigraph rewriting)

 **Future Work**